stevejburge/logtivity/readme.md

 ### Activity logs for WordPress user logins

-It’s important to track activity on your WordPress site.
+It’s important to havee an activity log on your WordPress site.
 You need to know many people are visiting, making purchases, and logging in to your site.
 Yes, you can track visitors with Google Analytics, and you can track purchases with your payment gateway, but it’s harder to track WordPress-specific information such as log ins.
 Using Logtivity, you can get an overview of who is logging in to your site, and how many people are logging in every day.

 If Logtivity is active on your site, you can go to the “Logs” screen and search for all the “User Logged in” events.
 You can use the search boxes to drill down for more specific information.
 For example, you can use the “Context” box to search for a particular user role.
 You can use this to search for all "Administrator" logins or all "Editor" logins.

-You can also use the search option as a security log and look for nefarious patterns in the logins.
+You can also use the search option as a security log and look for nefarious patterns in the audit logs.
 For example, you can search by IP address to see if one person is using multiple logins.
 Or you can search by username to see if one account is being shared by different people.

 [Click here to see more about activity logs for user logins](ttps://logtivity.io/track-user-logins-wordpress/).